vsevolod-tarasov/prostor-test/README.md

 | Discount Thresholds      | `sales/prostor_cumdiscount/thresholds`          | Mapping of spent amount → discount percentage |
 | Enable Debug             | `sales/prostor_cumdiscount/debug`               | Enables detailed API request/response logging |

+If **Test Mode** is enabled, static test data will be returned for each customer.

+The returned static data is: `'spent_amount' => 5000`

+This value is hardcoded and can be found in `\Prostor\CumDiscount\Client\Command\GetCustomerLoyaltyCumulative`.

+To ensure the validity of discount application, **configure the Discount Thresholds accordingly** (e.g., set a threshold below 5000 to see a discount applied).

 ## Redis Integration (Optional)